kalfasyan/desto/README.md

 - **Persistent Logs & Scripts**: All logs and scripts are stored in dedicated folders for easy access and reproducibility.

 ---

+## TODO

+- [ ] Explore possibility to pause processes running inside a session
+- [ ] Make it more intuitive to export/import custom recipes/scripts
+- [ ] Add dark mode/theme toggle for the dashboard UI
+- [ ] Implement notifications for session completion or errors

+---

 ## Dashboard